 For the first quarter, our sales and marketing expenses were \$86.7 in 2007 and \$42.6 in 2006, representing a year-over-year increase of 104% in 2007.
 The increase in sales and marketing expenses was the result of higher salaries and benefits, resulting from additional headcount in both sales and marketing personnel, and higher commission expense resulting from increased sales volume.
 Salaries, benefits and commission expense increased by \$24.2.
 In certain international countries, EMC hires employees who work on our behalf.
 The costs incurred by EMC on our behalf, which principally relates to employees dedicated to our marketing effort, increased by \$9.3.
 In order to expand our geographic reach in the first quarter of 2007, we added employees in two additional countries, as well as increased headcount in countries where we previously had employees.
 An increase in our marketing programs and travel of \$4.0 also contributed to the growth in sales and marketing expenses.
 As a percentage of revenues, sales and marketing expenses were 33.5% and 33.0% in 2007 and 2006, respectively.
-The annual increases in sales and marketing expenses, as a percentage of revenues, were primarily attributable to incremental salaries, benefits and commissions.
+The annual increases in sales and marketing expenses were 33.5% and 33.0% in 2007 and 2006, respectively.
+The annual increases in sales and marketing expenses were grimarily attributable to incremental salaries, benefits and commissions.
 In future periods, our sales and marketing expenses will be adversely affected as a result of the Offer and the issuance of additional equity grants.
 The actual impact is subject to a number of factors, including the number of equity instruments exchanged in the Offer, the initial public offering price of our Class A common stock and EMC's two-day weighted average trading price prior to the consummation of the initial public offering of our Class A common stock.
 See "VMware Management's Discussion and Analysis of Financial Condition and Results of Operations-Equity-based Compensation."